They are composed of three layers (outer to inner)

 It sits within the spinal canal within a layer of fat containing the internal vertebral venous plexus.

-The arachnoid mater is separated from the dura by a thin film of lymph.
+The arachnoid mater is separated from the dura by a thin film of lymph, the potential subdural space.
 It is a thin avascular membrane lining the dural sac and nerve root sheaths.
 A posterior median septum lies over the spinal cord, formed by web-like arachnoid processes.
-Below the spinal cord the arachnoid mater is a thin membrane at the caudal equina.
+Below the spinal cord, the arachnoid mater is a thin membrane at the cauda equina.

-The pia invests the spinal cord and the spinal nerve roots, blending in with the epineurium.
-It is continuous with the ligamentum denticulatum, which at its lateral border has a series of triangular processed that are fixed to the dura mater.
-Below the conus medullaris, it continues as the filium terminale.
+The pia invests the spinal cord and the spinal nerve roots, blending with the epineurium.
+It extends bilaterally as paired denticulate ligaments, a series of triangular processes fixed to the dura mater.
+Below the conus medullaris, it continues as the filum terminale.

 The space between the dura mater and the periosteum and ligaments of the vertebral canal.
 Superiorly bounded by the fusion of the dura with the foramen magnum and inferiorly bounded the posterior sacrococcygeal ligament that closes the sacral hiatus.
 It contains: